HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/EntityRelation/README.md

 types.
 To read more on the formulation of the problem please refer to [1].

-One important goal in this task is to show the training with different paradigms, which are described in the next secion.
+One important goal in this task is to show the training with different paradigms, which are described in the next section.

+The type of entities that we extract in this example are E={Person, Location, Organization} and the typ of relations are R={WorksFor, LivesIn, LocatedIn, OrgBasedIn}.
 We evaluate the current systems on the Conll-2004 data.
 We use 2942 train sentences (6955 entities and 1079 relations) and 2573 test sentences (7219 entities and 969 relations).

 ## Training and inference paradigms